cuthbeorht/davidsciacchettano.dev/_posts/2021-12-20-Building-My-Home-Lab-part-1.markdown

 categories: Dev blog update
 ---

-# Building My Homelab  -Part I
+# Building My Homelab - Part I

 So, I decided to build a homelab.
 I've been dabling with setting a homelab on a cloud platform for a while.
 However, I always found it a tad annoying that I had to pay to simply host content when I had a PC lying around at home.